 The Colorado Archaeological Society includes 9 local chapters around the state that offer field trips, educational opportunities, volunteer opportunities, and monthly lectures on a variety of archaeological topics.

 To join CAS at the chapter level, select one of the chapters on either the map or chapter listing below and follow that chapter's join instructions.

 Chipeta (Montrose).
 The Chipeta Chapter is our oldest continuously active chapter.
 It was established in Montrose, CO in 1935.
 Our objectives are to foster interest in archaeology, to protect archaeological antiquities, and to discourage the exploitation of archaeological resources.

 Colorado Rock Art (Statewide).
 The Colorado Rock Art Association (CRAA) was founded in 2003.

 The purpose of CRAA encourages integrated scientific study of rock art, advocates for its protection and conservation, provides educational opportunities and promotes professional, avocational, and public awareness of the importance of rock art.

 Denver.
-The Denver Chapter has regular meetings which feature expert archaeological talks, prehistoric and historic archaeological excavations, archaeological surveys, and archaeological lab curation work.
+Founded in 1947, the Denver Chapter has regular meetings which feature expert archaeological talks, prehistoric and historic archaeological excavations, archaeological surveys, and archaeological lab curation work.
 The Chapter also participates in educational events and field trips related to archaeology.